afrozalm/minimess/README.md

 The goal of this project is for me to learn making an async messaging platform using go concurrency, websockets, and kafka.
 This project should prepare components that can run on a single laptop.
 Scaling is not the top priority here.

-## Phase 1 achievement
+## 🟢 Phase 1

 ### Server related 1

- we first setup a server which listens on port 8080 for ws connections
+We first setup a server which listens on port 8080 for ws connections

 * the server will send "success"
 * the server will send timestamps every few seconds